octobercms/docs/services-mail.md

 #### Mailing plain text

-By default, the view given to the `send` method is assumed to contain HTML.
-However, by passing an array as the first argument to the `send` method, you may specify a plain text view to send in addition to the HTML view:
+By default, the view given to the `send` method is assumed to contain a [mail view](#mail-views), where you may specify a plain text view to send in addition to the HTML view.

-    Mail::send(['acme.blog::mail.html', 'acme.blog::mail.text'], $data, $callback);
+    Mail::send('acme.blog::mail.message', $data, $callback);

 Or, if you only need to send a plain text e-mail, you may specify this using the `text` key in the array: